How to Assess 3rd vs 4th Party Risk Management

 A data security breach can occur at any time.
 As a result, random check-ins aren’t going to cut it.

-When regulatory compliance policies are implemented, banks and credit unions aren’t the only ones to learn about them.
-Cybercriminals are becoming more sophisticated in that they are keeping their ear to the ground for new regulatory compliance policies as well.
+When regulatory compliance policies are implemented, banks and credit unions aren’t the only ones who are aware, cybercriminals are becoming more sophisticated in that they are keeping their ears to the ground for new regulatory compliance policies as well.

-They know some of the lazier companies are going to maintain the bare minimums in terms of security, so they will adapt to the new safety measures, and then work diligently to find new vulnerabilities and gaps in systems and networks to exploit.
+As a result, they know some of the lazier companies are going to maintain bare minimums security, so they will adapt to the new safety measures, and then work diligently to find new vulnerabilities and gaps in systems and networks to exploit.

 The better way is to consistently be proactive about security.
 Constant testing and looking for weaknesses can help financial institutions mitigate risk more effectively.